wp-plugins/jquery-slides/readme.txt

 == Changelog ==

 = 1.0.1 =
-* If the post has selected icon it is displayed if not first image from gallery is displayed
+* If post has selected icon it is displayed, if not first image from gallery is displayed
-*
-*